 Looking beyond the technical horizon into strategy, organisation, governance, resilience, corporate culture and the real dynamics of large organisations to deliver real long term protection and value.

 We always look for contrarian angles to analyse situations and solve problems, and place cross-silos thinking at the core of everything we do in a constant fight against industry inertia and the attitude that consists of defaulting to ready-made solutions.

-This is the alternative spirit which animates us and shapes our activities: Different ideas to tackle old problems or shake up the status-quo.
+This is the alternative spirit which motivates us and shapes our activities.

 Cyber Security: Not just an Equation between Risk Appetite, Compliance and Costs